Dave Matthews Band: 2004–2007

 The Gorge, a combination 2-CD/1-DVD set with highlights from their three-night 2002 tour-closing stand at The Gorge Amphitheatre in George, Washington, was released on June 29, 2004.

-In August 2004, DMB was at the center of a controversy when about 800 pounds of human waste was dumped from band member Boyd Tinsley's tour bus through the grate in the Kinzie Street Bridge in Chicago and onto passengers aboard a sightseeing boat on the Chicago River below.
+On August 8, 2004, DMB was at the center of a controversy when about 800 pounds of human waste was dumped from Tinsley's tour bus through the grate in the Kinzie Street Bridge in Chicago and onto passengers aboard a sightseeing boat on the Chicago River below.
 On March 9, 2005, the band's tour bus driver, Stefan Wohl, pleaded guilty to dumping the bus's waste tank into the river, and the band donated $50,000 to the Friends of the Chicago River and $50,000 to the Chicago Park District.
 In April 2005, the band paid $200,000 to settle the civil lawsuit that followed.

 In Fall 2004, DMB returned to their studio in Charlottesville, Virginia, with a new producer.
 The band decided they wanted to take some chances and pursue a funkier side to their music.
 To help achieve it, A&R rep Bruce Flohr tracked down producer/songwriter Mark Batson.
 According to Flohr in an interview with HitQuarters, "When the band and him got together it was instant creative karma.
 Things took off like a bat out of hell."

 The resultant album, Stand Up, was released on May 10, 2005, debuting at No. 1 on the Billboard charts with sales of 465,000.
 Stand Up spawned the singles "American Baby", "Dreamgirl", and "Everybody Wake Up".
 The band also released a video for "Dreamgirl", featuring Julia Roberts, a long-time fan of the band.
 Another song from the album, "Steady As We Go", was featured in an episode of Everwood, and was cited by former campaign aide Andrew Young to be a favorite song of John Edwards and Rielle Hunter during their much-publicized affair.

 In March 2005, Dave Matthews Band arrived on Australian shores for the first time, playing shows at Melbourne, Sydney, Brisbane, and Byron Bay East Coast Blues & Roots Music Festival.

 The band supported Stand Up with a 54 show, summer-long tour culminating in a four-night stand at Colorado's Red Rocks Amphitheatre.
 The 2005 summer tour also marked the first time Rashawn Ross played with the band.
 DMB also played a 13-show tour in the fall.